Stefanie Enzinger: Club

 In 2015, after five years with FC Wacker Innsbruck, Enzinger moved to SK Sturm Graz.
 On 22 March 2015 she made her debut for the Styrians in a 1–1 away match against FSK St. Pölten-Spratzern.
 Enzinger started the match and was replaced in the 82nd minute by Anna Ebner.
 SK Sturm Graz finished the season in a third place, their best performance of its existence to that date.
 The team also reached the Austrian women's football Cup semi-finals, being eliminated by SV Neulengbach.
 In the 2015/2016 season, Enzinger played all the season's 18 matches.
 She scored 14 goals, fishing as the league's second-best scorer, tied with Lilla Sipos and only behind Fanny Vágó, who scored 19 goals.
 On the season's first match against Carinthians Soccer Woman, Enzinger scored a hat-trick in her team's 7–0 home win.
 In the end of the season, Sturm Graz finished the league in the second place, only behind St. Pölten and thus qualified for the 2016–17 UEFA Women's Champions League, which made that the best season for the team to that date.
 In 2016/2017 season, Enzinger was involved in the fight to become the league's top scorer.
 She scored 20 goals in 18 matches, only one goal behind Fanny Vágó, who scored 21 goals.
 SK Sturm Graz finished the season one more time in the second place, again behind St. Pölten.
 In the 2016–17 UEFA Women's Champions League, the team was eliminated by FC Zürich in the Round of 32.

 Shortly before the end of the season 2016/17, Enzinger announced her transfer to the reigning Austrian champion in women's football, St. Pölten.
 On 4 October 2017, she made her debut for St. Pölten in the 3–0 defeat against Manchester City on the first match of the 2017–18 UEFA Women's Champions League's Round of 32.

+Enzinger's last season on St. Pölten's squad was 2022-23, and as of January 2024 her Instagram now lists her as a "Former Pro Footballer".